24 Best Internship Offer Letter Examples (Free Templates)

 Unpaid Internship

 A company or organization can either offer a paid or unpaid internship.
 A paid internship means that interns will receive compensation throughout their work with a company.
 On the other hand, an unpaid internship means that no compensation will be awarded to interns working in the organization.
-Interns may be considered as ‘contractors’ or ‘temporary’ workers by a company.
+Interns may be considered ‘contractors’ or ‘temporary’ workers by a company.

 A company can also opt to consider paid interns as traditional employees, which would mean they are subject to employment laws.
 An unpaid internship should meet specific criteria to ensure both the intern and the company clearly understand their working relationship.